sakaiproject/sakai/common/archive-impl/README-2-IMPLS.txt

 			For example, org.sakaiproject.announcement.api.AnnouncementService, would just be
 			AnnouncementService.

-4. Changing Roles for which entities are merged
+3. Changing Roles for which entities are merged
 	Bean: org.sakaiproject.archive.api.ArchiveService
 	Properties: mergeFilterSakaiRoles, mergeFilteredSakaiRoles
 	These properties mimic the properties in 3, in that they control that only merges created by XYZ Roles are merged.
 Note: Some testing needs to be done to make sure this is really observed in all Services.

 TODO: describe the import architecture

+UPDATE 13-APR-2014: The original ArchiveService impl has been removed.
+See SAK-25866.